TaiseiIto/hariboslinux/fpu_test/README.md

 | xmm7                   | 0x30   | 0x80     |
 | mxcsr                  | 0x31   | 0x20     |

+* The informations of the above table are got from below xml by a function `tdesc_start_reg` at `~/binutils-gdb/gdb/xml-tdesc.c` line 173.
 * The 4th argument of the function `gdb_xml_parse_quick` at `~/binutils-gdb/gdb/xml-support.c` line 622 is maybe xml representing register layout sent by QEMU.
 * Where does the xml come from?